 Resting is the key to onsighting.
 Take your time to look for good rest.
-Pace yourself, observe and plan the next few seqence of moves while you are resting.
+Pace yourself, observe and plan the next few sequences of moves while you are resting.

 Pay attention to your footwork

 Onsighting means not knowing the route.
 So having great footwork goes a long way.
 Spend time looking for good foot placements.
 It’ll help you rest better and longer which gives you time to read the moves ahead.
 Having good footwork also enables you to climb more efficiently reducing the strain on your arms.

 The next hold will be better

 You are barely holding on to a shitty hold and just having enough juice to make the next move.
 But the next hold is just as bad.
 Since you are still pretty near to your last draw your instinct is to take a short fall rather than a long one.
 After hang dogging you continue and you find that the subsequent holds are massive and you know you will onsight the route if you’d push on.
 We all have this experience… only if I’ve known.
-But this is the beauty of onsighting, you are not suppose to know that is why onsighting is such a big deal in sport climbing.
+But this is the beauty of onsighting, you are not supposed to know that is why onsighting is such a big deal in sport climbing.

 Always believe that the next hold will be better.
 It’s easier said than done but by believing in it, that next hold might just be one that helps you onsight the route.

 It is ok to fall

 The whole point of onsighting is getting to the anchor without falling.
 But thinking about it can really play with your mind.
 The fear of falling is very real and it affects most climbers.
 Many onsight failures can be attributed to climbers’ fear of falling.
 Since there are only 2 outcomes for an onsight attempt, send or fall why not give the bean.
 You may send it if not the big fall might even be fun.